What are retargeting ads and how to set them up?

 What Are Retargeting Ads?

-Why Is Retargeting Vital for Every Business?
+Why is Retargeting Essential for Every Business?

 Comparison of Retargeting and Standard Ads